dotnet/roslyn/docs/features/records.md

 #### Primary Constructor

-A *record struct* and a `sealed` *record class* has a `public` constructor whose signature corresponds to the value parameters of the type declaration.
-This is called the *primary constructor* for the type, and causes the *default constructor* to be suppressed.
-An `abstract` *record class* has only the explicitly declared constructors or, if none are declared, the default constructor.
+A record type has a `public` constructor whose signature corresponds to the value parameters of the type declaration.
+This is called the *primary constructor* for the type, and causes the implicitly declared *default constructor* to be suppressed.

-The programmer may provide an explicit constructor with the same signature as the primary constructor, which must be declared `public`, whose body provides additional code to execute during construction.
-It may not contain a *constructor-initializer*.

 At runtime the primary constructor

 * initializes compiler-generated backing fields for the properties corresponding to the value parameters (if these properties are compiler-provided; [see 1.1.2](#1.1.2)); then
 * executes the instance field initializers appearing in the *class-body*; and then
 * invokes a base class constructor:
     * If there are arguments in the *record_base_arguments*, a base constructor selected by overload resolution with these arguments is invoked;
     * Otherwise a base constructor is invoked with no arguments.
 * executes the body of each *primary_constructor_body*, if any, in source order.

 - [ ] **Open issue**: We need to specify that order, particularly across compilation units for partials.